henrywoo/Generative-AI-In-Action/source/ch3-vae/README.md

 Imagine you are training a VQ-VAE to generate images of handwritten digits (0-9).
 You use a codebook with 128 vectors, each representing a different visual feature of the digits (like curves, lines, angles, etc.).

 In an ideal scenario, each vector in the codebook would be used to represent a different feature, and the model would be able to generate a diverse set of digits.
-However, due to codebook collapse, the model might only learn to use a small subset of vectors, say 20.
+However, **due to codebook collapse, the model might only learn to use a small subset of vectors**, say 20.
 This means that even though you have a codebook of 128 vectors, only 20 of them are actually used to represent the data.

 **Consequences:**